T2LR-Net: An unrolling network learning transformed tensor low-rank prior for dynamic MR image reconstruction: Methodology

 \end{mydef}

-Please note that the TTNN is strictly derived from the dual norm of the transformed tensor spectral norm and we have proven that the TTNN is the convex envelope of the transformed tensor sum rank on a unit ball of the transformed tensor spectral norm.
-The derivation is detailed at Appendix.b.
+Note that UTNN is derived from the dual norm of the transformed tensor spectral norm, and we have proved that UTNN is the convex envelope of the transformed tensor sum rank \eqref{sum_rank} on a unit ball of the transformed tensor spectral norm.
+See Appendix\ref{appd:ttnn} for more detail.

+In addition, it is worth noting that our proposed transformed t-SVD can be extended to tensors of order greater than three via a recursive approach similar to how \cite{martin2013order} extended the t-product to tensors of order higher than three.